mikksexy/Data-Analytics-course-work/README.md

 Comparing these two values' correlation to map wins shows that FKs are noticeably more important.
 However, they both significantly correlate with map wins.

 These results were also visualized.
+The data was limited to matches where both of the teams were top 50.
+Additionally, each team had a minimum of 200 maps played.
+The following graph shows each team fulfilling the aforementioned limitations based on the average of FAs and its relation to map win percentage.

 ![tk21](https://github.com/user-attachments/assets/2297e6bc-0e7a-4a1c-b778-53d61aae3282)

-asd
+There is no clear, significant correlation visible.
+The next graph shows similarly FKs correlation to map win percentage:

 ![tk22](https://github.com/user-attachments/assets/6188766a-530c-4b14-9766-b5ca73431905)

+Here, the correlation is more visible.
+Thus, FKs are more important than FAs.
+However, FAs an area that can lead to higher FKs.

 <details>

-<summary>Click to see the query</summary>
+<summary>Click to see the query for previous graphs</summary>

 ```
 code
 ```
 </details>

 ### RQ3.
-Do the top teams win more eco rounds than lesser teams?
+Do top teams win more eco rounds than lesser teams?

+Eco rounds mean rounds where little to no money is spent.
+Thus, a team taking an eco plays only with pistols, whereas their opposition is likely playing with stronger weapons and better utility.
+Winning these rounds is quite rare and is definitely a swing in both teams' economies.

 ![tk3](https://github.com/user-attachments/assets/dbd1552d-5e35-4b1a-b42b-57894eb1d9a6)